FAQs for Parents and Families

 When will my first-year student receive his or her housing assignment?

-Once your student has received the initial mailing containing his or her new email, he or she will start to receive emails from Residential Life and Housing regarding housing information.
+Once your student has received the initial mailing containing his or her new email, he or she will start to receive emails from the Office of Housing and Conferences regarding housing information.
 The initial email will contain instructions for completing the online housing agreement and preference information.
 The deadline for completing housing information is June 30, and the roommate matching process occurs soon after.
 Your student can expect to receive room and roommate information in early August.

 Why does my student have to wait until August to receive his or her housing assignment?